BelfrySCAD/BOSL2/README.md

 fillet  | Radius of rounding for interior or exterior edges. chamfer | Size of chamfers/bevels for interior or exterior edges. orient  | Axis a part should be oriented along.
 Given as an XYZ triplet of rotation angles.
 It is recommended that you use the `ORIENT_` constants from `constants.scad`.
 Default is usually `ORIENT_Z` for vertical orientation. align   | Side of the origin that the part should be on.
 Given as a vector away from the origin.
-It is recommended that you use the `V_` constants from `constants.scad`.
-Default is usually `V_ZERO` for centered.
+It is recommended that you use the constants from `constants.scad`.
+Default is usually `CENTER` for centered.

 ## Examples